bhopkinsnc/ccoe-training-ansible/labs/4.hello_yum_vars/README.md

 ## Vars in Playbook

-Use vi or nano to edit _lab_hello_yum.yml file adding a vars
+Use vi or nano to edit _lab_hello_yum.yml file adding a vars to the playbook.

 ```bash
 [root@ansibleserver playbooks]# vi _lab_hello_yum_vars.yml
 ```

-Add the vars infomariton to the playbook
+Add the vars infomariton to the playbook.

 ```yaml
    vars: